qunicorn/qunicorn-core/docs/others/glossary.rst

 **Service**:
 Files that belong to the service-layer or core.
 They calculate or process data, but do not directly communicate with the database.

+**Core**:
+Files that belong to the service-layer or core.
+They calculate or process data, but do not directly communicate with the database.

 **QASM-Format**:
-The most used format to describe quantum circuits.
+Widely used format to describe quantum circuits.

 **CLI**:
 Abbreviation for command line interface, used for example to initially set up the database with custom commands.